We went from set bedtimes to no bedtimes and life is much happier!

 When Rayne was a baby I spent hours and hours in a blacked out room trying to establish a set bedtime.
 I tried “cry it out” for about a minute and knew that wasn’t going to work for us, so my option was to sit in the room with her until she eventually fell asleep.
 I even did this in the day to establish a nap time.
 What was I thinking?

 I was much more relaxed by the time baby number two came along.
 Rose basically slept when and where she wanted!
 No blacked out room, no forced nap time.
 It was much nicer.

-Until recently, Rayne found it really difficult to self regulate and fought sleep to the core, she often had purple bags under her eyes but she was “NEVER tired”!
+Rayne found it really difficult to self regulate and fought sleep to the core.
+She often had purple bags under her eyes but she was “NEVER tired”!
 Was this a result of all the sleep training we tried when she was a baby or just a coincidence?
-As for Rose, you guessed it, she has always declared when she is tired and ready for sleep or just asks for booby!
+As for Rose she simply declared when she was tired and ready for sleep!

-So an idea came to my mind and I told them that it was quiet or sleep time in the family bedroom now and if they wanted to carry on playing they had to go to their own bedroom until they were ready to go to sleep.
+Thinking about the unschooling research I had been doing I decided to test it out.
+I told them it was quiet or sleep time in the family bedroom.
+If they wanted to carry on playing they could go to their own bedroom until they were ready for sleep.
 With disbelief in their eyes, they quickly jumped off the bed and left the room, before I had chance to change my mind and tell them to “lay down and go to sleep!”

-I sat happily in bed reading my novel, it felt soooo nice and there was no stress or shouting.
-It didn’t take Rose long to come back in and lie down beside me, within minutes she was fast asleep.
+There was no stress or shouting and I sat happily in bed reading my novel.
+It didn’t take long before Rose come back to lie down beside me, within minutes she was fast asleep.
 Rayne took a bit longer, she came in once the sun had gone down and she too was fast asleep within minutes.
 No stress, no shouting and no taking hours in a blacked out room, result!
-We pretty much stuck to this routine for the whole of summer and as the nights are growing shorter again, they are falling asleep earlier.
+We pretty much stuck to this routine for the whole summer.
+As the nights grew shorter again, they started falling asleep earlier.

 I would love to hear your thoughts on this